-Here is a detailed definition of a free charity program.
+Here is a detailed definition of what I consider to be a free charity program.

 At the basic level, free charity programs (FCPs) are apps/programs that donate to charity with no cost to the user.